-Alpha decay is a nuclear decay process where an unstable nucleus transmutes and ejects a particle composed of two protons and two neutrons.
+Alpha decay is a nuclear decay process where an unstable nucleus changes to another element by shooting out a particle composed of two protons and two neutrons.
 This ejected particle is known as an alpha particle and is simply a helium nucleus.
-Alpha particles have a relatively large mass and a positive charge, resulting in a very short penetration range.
-Because of this, alpha decay is rarely used in external medical radiation therapy.
+Alpha particles have a relatively large mass and a positive charge.
+This large mass means alpha particles can't go very far through the air, or get very deep into a solid.
+Alpha particles only affect surfaces, so alpha decay is rarely used in external medical radiation therapy.

 Alpha decay was originally distinguished from other forms of radiation by Ernest Rutherford by observing the deflection of the radiation through a magnetic field.
 Alpha decay deflects in the way you would expect a positive particle to since alpha particles have a charge.

 Although not very penetrating, the ingestion of a substance that undergoes alpha decay is harmful as the ejected alpha particles can damage internal tissues very easily despite its short range.
 This damage is a result of contact with membranes and living cells.
 Figure 2 shows a diagram that illustrates the different levels of penetration for different types of radiation.

 Overall, the health effects of alpha particles vary with how the exposure takes place.
 If the alpha emitter is inhaled, swallowed, or absorbed into the blood stream there can be lasting biological damage.
 This damage increases a persons risk of cancer.
 Alpha radiation is known to cause lung cancer in humans if the alpha emitter is inhaled.
 The inhalation of radon, an alpha emitter, is one of the biggest sources of alpha decay related illness in humans.